FastOpticalSpectrum/FOS/README.md

 ## How to download and use __`FOS`__
 There are two main ways to use this program.
 On a Windows operating system one can use the FOS.exe file.
 This .exe file does not have any dependencies so you do not need to have Python on your computer.
-This file can be downloaded through the latest release, and may take a few seconds to load after opening.
+This file can be downloaded through the latest release and may take a few seconds to load after opening.

 Alternatively, for other operating systems or for security reasons, one can use the Python source code in the src folder by simply running Main3.py.
 This was built in Python 3.10 and is not guranteed to work in other versions.